luna215/signoz.io/docs/userguide/logs_query_builder.md

 # Logs Query Builder in old Logs Explorer

-This page will walk you through the query language that is used by SigNoz for filtering logs in the old logs explorer.
+This section will walk you through the query language that is used by SigNoz for filtering logs in the old logs explorer.

 This query language for logs is a simplified version of SQL.
 The current state of the query language is good enough for daily uses.
 As of now we don't support nesting and parenthesis for explicit ordering due to added complexity.